Johnny Chan logo

 By Johnny Chan · UI/UX Designer, Hong Kong

-Building a Design System from Scratch (Without Burning Out)
+How to Build a Design System from Scratch (Without Burning Out)

-Building a Design System from Scratch (Without Burning Out)
+How to Build a Design System from Scratch (Without Burning Out)

-Start with tokens, not components
+Start with tokens, not hero components

-Ship the boring components first
+Ship the boring 80% first

 Let's work together